-Policy SP11: Flooding and pollution
+Policy SP11: Climate change, flooding and pollution

-We will work to minimise flood risk and all forms of pollution.
+We will work to limit, mitigate and adapt to the negative impacts of climate change, flood risk and all forms of pollution.
 We will:

-- a. direct development to areas at the lowest risk of flooding through the application of a sequential approach; - b. determine planning applications in accordance with national flood risk planning policies; - ensure development utilises sustainable drainage systems wherever possible, with a preference for the most sustainable, surface SuDS features; - d. recognise the multifunctional benefits of SuDS; - i. protect existing flood storage reservoirs and require new flood storage reservoirs to be provided where appropriate; - j. protect existing watercourses, including requiring their renaturalisation, where appropriate; and - k. ensure that development does not result in unacceptable harm to human health or the natural environment as a result of pollution. - 5.137 Some small areas of the Borough are at risk from flooding.
+- ensure new development minimises and mitigates its impact on the environment and climate change by considering matters relating (but not necessarily limited) to renewable energy, energy efficiency, water consumption, drainage, waste, pollution, contamination and sustainable construction techniques; - b. ensure new development reduces or mitigates against flood risk and pollution; - c. take a sequential approach to development in all areas of flood risk; and - d. protect existing flood storage reservoirs and require new flood storage reservoirs to be provided where appropriate.

+5.135 Climate change continues to be a subject that features prominently on the World Stage.
+As part of our commitment to limiting the Borough's negative impacts on the environment, we will ensure that all new developments

+are energy efficient;

+have low water consumption;

+incorporate appropriate drainage (SuDS);

+incorporate waste recycling;

+minimise pollution;

+remediate contamination; and

+seek to adopt sustainable construction techniques.

+5.136 Some small areas of the Borough are at risk from flooding(52).
 Land has been allocated for development using the sequential approach and conforms to Government guidance on flood risk.
-We will require development proposals to assess risks from all types of flooding and mitigate or reduce risk through the provision of Sustainable Urban Drainage Systems (SuDS) and other measures. - 5.138 The development of the New Town on a previously greenfield site posed significant challenges in terms of surface water drainage.
+We will require development proposals to assess risks from all types of flooding and mitigate or reduce risk through the provision of Sustainable Urban Drainage Systems (SuDS) and other measures.

+5.137 The development of the New Town on a previously greenfield site posed significant challenges in terms of surface water drainage.
 Although most of the town falls within the catchment of the Stevenage Brook, this watercourse has limited capacity.
 The solution was to create a series of flood meadows ~ or Flood Storage Reservoirs (FSRs).
 These helped to regulate the discharge of water in times of storm.
 There are now 12 FSRs in and around Stevenage.
-These will be protected from development to help prevent any increase in flood risk. - 5.139 SuDS are a drainage solution that provide an alternative to the direct channelling of surface water through networks of pipes and sewers to nearby watercourses.
-SuDS include methods for draining and storing surface water in a sustainable way, designed to mimic natural drainage processes as far as possible, providing multiple environmental benefits. - 5.140 Where it is considered that the use of SuDS will not be sufficient to cope with additional run-off water created by new development, new flood storage reservoirs will be required to meet demand and ease the flood risks from surface water run-off.
-Where there is an identified need, we will require FSRs to be accommodated as part of a planning application.

-&lt;sup>49 Strategic Flood Risk Assessment (SFRA) (Faber Maunsell, 2009); SFRA Update (SBC, 2013)
+These will be protected from development to help prevent any increase in flood risk.